-The Partners recognize the importance of securing grant funding in completing the implementation activities identified in this Plan (see Table 6_4).
+The Partners recognize the importance of securing grant funding in completing the implementation activities identified in this Plan (see Table 6-4).
 The Partners will leverage this Plan in applying for competitive state and federal grants.
-As part of annual work planning (see Section 6.4.4)-the Local Implementation Work Group (LIWG) will identify planned activities suited to available grant opportunities and make recommendations for pursuit of grants to the Policy Advisory Committee (PAC).
+As part of annual work planning (see Section 6.4.4).